pycontrails.core.met

 int – Total number of grid points in underlying data

-class pycontrails.core.met.MetDataArray(data, cachestore=None, wrap_longitude=False, copy=True, validate=True, name=None)
+class pycontrails.core.met.MetDataArray(data, cachestore=None, wrap_longitude=False, copy=True, name=None)

 Bases: MetBase